I graduated from the University of East Anglia's creative nonfiction MA in 2015 and have made my living as a writer ever since.

 I was headhunted by Google while still studying and subsequently joined their editorial team for a year.
 I continued to write and report on a freelance basis alongside, visiting more than 30 countries in just three years.

 In recognition of this work and my community-building efforts in the media industry, I won the Young Freelancer of the Year prize at the 2016 IPSE Awards.
 The same year, I was a runner-up for the Young Travel Writer of the Year prize at the Travel Media Awards.

-My work appears in leading newspapers, magazines and websites across the world.
-Titles I've worked with include The Guardian, Wired, VICE, The Atlantic, NPR and the BBC.
-I wrote a regular column called "Future Cities" for Inverse in 2016 and a series of narrative longform features on the theme of "Sharing Cities" for Medium in 2017/2018.
-I also write features for the Emirates inflight magazine Portfolio every month.
+My work appears in leading newspapers, magazines and websites across the world including The Guardian, Wired, VICE, The Atlantic, NPR and the BBC.
+I wrote a regular column called "Future Cities" for Inverse in 2016 and a four-part series of narrative longform features on the theme of "Sharing Cities" for Medium in 2017-18.

-Since October 2017, I have worked as managing editor for New York-based software startup Contently.
-My job involves launching and running brand publications for a range of global companies and managing teams of freelance creatives to produce content such as thought leadership, blog articles, white papers and infographics.
-I've worked with Google, Philips, Facebook, S&P Global and Singapore Economic Development Board amongst others.
+I have also worked with companies like Foursquare, Philips, Facebook, S&P Global, Royal Bank of Canada and Singapore Economic Development Board via the New York-based software startup Contently, running brand publications and managing teams of freelance creatives to produce content such as thought leadership, blog articles, white papers and infographics.

 Today, my focus is on the topics I'm most passionate about: global development, cities, sustainability, future trends, innovation and technology.
 I'm currently writing my first book, Global Natives, which looks at digital nomads, the future of work, and citizenship in the internet era.

 If you'd like to commission me or discuss working together on a project, please email firstname.lastname@example.org.